 Kerry: “So much stuff inspires me!
 The world around me, other photographers, artists, designers, clever people.
 I’m inspired by random moments on public transport, peeling paint, wooden windows.
 The sea, windy days, early mornings…”

 Can you sum up in five words your photographic style?

 What do you believe the future holds for photography?

 Kerry: “Photography has changed dramatically in the last 20 years, and will continue to change as technology advances.
-I don’t know exactly how its going to change but for sure it will be completely different in 20 years time.
-The more important point here is that change is inevitable, in everything, and it’s how photographers deal with these changes that affects the industry more than the changes themselves.
+I don’t know exactly how it’s going to change, but for sure it will be completely different in 20 years’ time.
+The more important point here is that change is inevitable, in everything, and it’s how photographers deal with these changes that affect the industry more than the changes themselves.
 The digital era has made access to photography much easier, and this in turn has raised the bar of professional photography.
 It’s no longer good enough to just have the equipment and call yourself a photographer.
-That might have worked 20 years ago when there were a lot fewer photographers in the market but not now.
-Now, in order to be successful you have to be not just good at what you do, you have to be great, you have to innovate, be one step ahead of your clients and your competition.
-Its more difficult to be successful but I think the digital revolution has forced photographers to up their standards to stay in front, which is never a bad thing”
+That might have worked 20 years ago when there were a lot fewer photographers in the market, but not now.
+Now, in order to be successful, you have to be not just good at what you do, you have to be great, you have to innovate, be one step ahead of your clients and your competition.
+It’s more difficult to be successful but I think the digital revolution has forced photographers to up their standards to stay in front, which is never a bad thing”

 How do you feel about digital manipulation of pictures?

-What is your favorite photograph, either your own or another photographers?
+What is your favourite photograph, either your own or another photographers?

-Kerry: “I change my mind all the time on this subject, it’s difficult to pick just one favorite and stick with it forever.
-At the moment because I am in the planning stages of my own wedding I am looking at loads of wedding photography and I guess I would have to-day that this one is my favorite…for now”.
+Kerry: “I change my mind all the time on this subject, it’s difficult to pick just one favourite and stick with it forever.
+At the moment because I am in the planning stages of my own wedding I am looking at loads of wedding photography and I guess I would have to-day that this one is my favourite…for now”.